Archer family: Thomas Archer IV (1862–1934)

 Thomas Cathcart Archer was born in 1862, son of Thomas Archer III.
 He was educated at Launceston Church Grammar School and he inherited Woolmers upon his father's death and was during his life promoted community and sports movements.
 He played cricket in North vs South state matches and was President of the Longford Golf Club and patron of the Tamar Yacht Club at the time of his death and previously commodore of it.
 He was also a member of Longford Show Council and a member of Longford Municipal Council for 32 years as well as a Justice of the Peace.
 He married Eleanor Mary Harrap and had one son, Thomas Edward Cathcart Archer.
 He died on 11 August 1934 while in Melbourne.

 Legacy

 A book on the family, titled The Archers of Van Diemens Land : a history of pioneer pastoral families was published in 1991, written by Neil Chick.
 Two of their homes, Woolmers and Brickendon, are world heritage listed as part of the Australian Convict Sites area.

 Many of the properties built by the family – Northbury (Longford), Saundridge (Cressy), Panshanger (Longford), Cheshunt (Meander Valley), Fairfield (Cressy), Palmerston (Cressy) and Woodside (Cressy) are all listed on the Tasmanian Heritage Register.
 Cheshunt House, designed and owned by William Archer (1820–1874), was featured on a stamp issued by Australia Post in 2004.

 One line of the family still owns and farms Brickendon Estate, while another line owns an award-winning dairy based out of the family estate Landfall.

-Sitting member of the federal House of Representatives Bridget Archer married Winston Archer of Effingham.
+Sitting member of the Tasmanian House of Assembly and former federal MP Bridget Archer married Winston Archer of Effingham.